 I want to draw some parallels to healthy human parenting and raising a dog or puppy.
 The most important concept in “balanced dog training” is working on the dog’s state of mind.
 As a balanced trainer, I want dogs to be calm so that they can start to experience more peace, and make better decisions in the world.
 What’s a better decision you ask?
 Coming when called, not chasing the cat, not jumping on people, not lunging and barking at other dogs just to name a few.

 So here’s the thing, dogs feed off of our energy.

 A parallel between kids and dogs: “And the developmental experts are in total agreement.
 Anxious parents create insecure children.
 Indulgent parents raise spoiled offspring.”*

-This is where I would argue that genetically we are hard wired to experience the ups and downs of life, and hence why I feel pure “pure positive-only training” is a faulty ideology that leaves so many dog owners suffering with behavioral issues.
+This is where I would argue that genetically we are hard wired to experience the ups and downs of life, and hence why I feel pure “pure positive only training” is a faulty ideology which leaves so many dog owners suffering with behavioral issues.

 Just like kids, dogs need boundaries and boredom.
 It is in boredom that kids can develop the inner space which also helps their imaginations to become activated.
 With dogs, they need to detox from our crazy world and practice impulse control.

 The mastery is to find that fine line between being a leader and still being nurturing.
 It’s possible, believe me.
 And just like parenting, you’ll never be perfect at it.
 You will make mistakes – and that’s okay because you are human and your amazing dog will forgive you.